 - Losing eligibility for Medicare, Medicaid, or Children’s Health Insurance Program (CHIP)

-In addition to the above frequent cases for SEP, there are certain exceptional circumstances that are considered QLE.
+In addition to these frequent cases for SEP, there are certain exceptional circumstances that are considered QLE.
 These situations include natural disasters, such as earthquakes, flooding, or hurricanes, and unexpected hospitalizations or incapacitation.

 Contact Canopy Health to Learn More